radian-software/riju/README.md

 In less than a second, you can start playing with a Python interpreter or compiling [INTERCAL](https://en.wikipedia.org/wiki/INTERCAL) code.

-Check it out at the <https://riju.codes>!
+Check it out at <https://riju.codes>!

+Service uptime available at <https://riju.statuspage.io/>.

 ## Is it free?